 Collin Mooney (32 snaps)

 CJ did CJ-like things.
 He ran well at times.
-I was less impressed with his running at others.
-He picked up about 15 extra yards with a cut on a safety in the open field I didn't expect.
-There was a time or two he seemed close to a big play until either he didn't beat the safety or the blocking broke down just enough.
+I was less impressed with his running at other times.
+He picked up about 15 extra yards with a cut on a safety in the open field I didn’t expect.
+There was a time or two he seemed close to a big play until either he didn’t beat the safety or the blocking broke down just enough.

 Battle had some good blitz pickups Eddie George pointed out on the broadcast, but overall I didn’t feel I learned much about either him or Greene from this game.
 Both run hard, have a sense for how NFL run plays are supposed to work, and offer nothing at the third level.
 The blocking was generally better for Greene (5-17) than it was for Battle (13-41).

 I still don’t think Mooney is a better fullback than Quinn Johnson, though QJ is unimpressive enough to me I can’t say Mooney is clearly worse than him either.
 No snaps at halfback and only one catch, for zero yards, on a pressured bootleg when he was covered.
 I’ve said it before I won’t believe the Titans will cut QJ until they actually do so.
 Mooney’s versatility should be an asset (I can’t see QJ ever getting any snaps at halfback), but Battle’s emergence as a third viable ball-carrier probably hurts his chances.

 Depth chart, more or less: